Supportive Care Assistant Micro-credential

 • Participating in activities with clients

-After completing the required modules, you will be connected to an employer who will provide 280 hours of paid employment (hours/schedule vary according to availability of placement.
+After completing the above training, you will be connected to an employer who will provide 90 hours of employment (hours/schedule vary according to availability of placement).

-Once you have successfully completed all the requirements, you will be granted a micro-credential.
+The SCA program will allow you to gain experience and help prepare you for a career in the sector.
 You may wish to further your studies to become a health care assistant.
 Please note that you will need to meet the admission requirements for that program.

 In the next 30 years, the number of Canadians over the age of 85 is expected to triple and the demand for health care workers will increase.
-Completing the Supportive Care Assistant Micro-credential is a stepping stone towards a career in a growing sector.
+Completing the Supportive Care Assistant program is a steppingstone towards a career in a growing sector.

 The program is fully subsidized and flexible.
-You don’t have to pay tuition and the online training can be completed on your own schedule.
-The paid work placement will provide you with the opportunity to build new skills and get practical experience while earning a wage.
+You don't have to pay tuition and the online training can be completed on your own schedule.
+The work placement will provide you with the opportunity to build new skills and get practical experience.

 A career in long-term care can be challenging but rewarding.
 You can make a difference in the lives of others and create meaningful connections with older adults, other people requiring assistance, and their families.
 It’s a good career fit for people who are compassionate and like working with others.